 Ridgewater College is committed to providing you with a quality education.
 The faculty, administration and staff are partners with students in this effort.
 There are many services and resources available to assist you and we encourage you to check them out and utilize them.
 The following pages contain Ridgewater's annual campus crime and security report.
 All students and staff are encouraged to familiarize themselves with the contents of this document as it contains information about topics that contribute to a positive campus environment.
-I encourage you to also refer to the Student Handbook (which can be found at: https://ridgewater.edu/wp-content/uploads/2023/07/Student Handbook 2023-24.pdf for additional information about other services at the College.
-We sincerely want you to have a positive learning experience at the College.
-If you have any questions about this document or other issues related to the College, please feel free to contact me at: heidi.olson@ridgewater.edu or 320-222-5209.
+I encourage you to also refer to the Student Handbook (which can be found at: https://ridgewater.edu/wp-content/uploads/2024/08/2024-2025-Student-Handbook.pdf for additional information about other services at the College.
+We sincerely want you to have a positive learning experience at the College, please feel free to contact me at: heidi.olson@ridgewater.edu or 320-222-5209.
 We are sincerely glad that you chose Ridgewater College!